-> Buy a blood pressure monitors for your home, monitor your blood pressure daily, keep a record of your measurements that will help you to know when your pressure is spiked and what might be contributing to that spike.
-At times certain foods we eat do increase your blood pressure.
+Buy a blood pressure monitor for your home, monitor your blood pressure daily, keep a record of your measurements that will help you to know when your pressure is spiked and what might be contributing to that spike.
+At times certain foods we eat do increase our blood pressure.

-> Read my HBP Guidebook that is packed with vital information and steps for you to begin taking care of yourself.
+Read my HBP Guidebook that is packed with vital information and steps for you to begin taking care of yourself.

 Your doctor will advise you to include daily regiment of exercise, and make changes to your diet.
 You should consume foods that are high in potassium, adequate amounts of calcium and magnesium, and low in sodium.
 Decrease your calorie intake to prevent obesity and be moderate in your alcohol consumption.

 With the lowering of your blood pressure you may be able to escape the having of a heart attack, brain damage or kidney failure, that are all side effects of untreated high blood pressure.

 You must make sure to always focus on your diet, daily supplements, medications, stick to an exercise program so that you can avoid complications that comes with having an elevated blood pressure.